rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-3960: Introducing Sleep Action for PreStop Hook](https://kep.k8s.io/3960) and [KEP-4818: Allow zero value for Sleep Action of PreStop Hook](https://kep.k8s.io/4818) led by SIG Node.

-### Declarative validation of Kubernetes-native types
+### Internal tooling for declarative validation of Kubernetes-native types

 Behind the scenes, the internals of Kubernetes are starting to use a new mechanism for validating objects and changes to objects.